mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/troubleshooting.md

 * https://api-eu-1.nexmo.com
 * https://api-sg-1.nexmo.com

-The following are examples of how to override the default hosts using the Vonage SDKs:
+The following are examples of how to override the default hosts using the [Vonage Server SDKs](/tools):

 ```tabbed_content
 source: '/_examples/voice/dc-config'